0xWDG/Appsterdam-Events-History/2024/10/09 Weekly Meeten en Drinken.md

 The day is always Wednesday.
 The place is always [Café Bax](http://www.cafebax.nl/).
 The time, for now, is 19:00.

-Please note: It\'s a very casual event so people often don\'t RSVP or show up exactly on time.
-But don\'t fear, you can always find Appsterdammers at this event!
-Not sure you\'re in the right place?
+Please note: It's a very casual event so people often don't RSVP or show up exactly on time.
+But don't fear, you can always find Appsterdammers at this event!
+Not sure you're in the right place?
 Just ask the staff!